 The combined Selous-Niassa elephant population used to be the world's second largest, with more than 70,000 animals in the early 2000s.
 Due to intense ivory poaching, the population dropped to an estimated 20,000 elephants in 2016.
 This is the frontline of Africa's elephant poaching crisis.

-The Wilderness Conservation Society (WCS) is seeking to cooperate with the government of Mozambique to protect and manage the reserve, a highly complex task in a vast area with few roads and 40,000 - 50,000 people living inside the reserve, engaged in farming, logging, gold mining, fishing and hunting.
+Wildlife Conservation Society (WCS) is seeking to cooperate with the government of Mozambique to protect and manage the reserve, a highly complex task in a vast area with few roads and 40,000 - 50,000 people living inside the reserve, engaged in farming, logging, gold mining, fishing and hunting.

 Elephant Crisis Fund has provided funding for radio communications and expanded anti-poaching patrols, and had asked me to document anti-poaching operations and to shoot photos of Niassa in general.
 It was a truly fantastic two weeks in a stunning landscape that more people should visit.
 Tourism is still minimal, but this ruggedly beautiful place is well worth the effort to get there.